Photo Source: reksik004 - Pixabay

 The Georgians trace their ancestry back to Japheth, son of Noah.
-Lovers of wine, spicy food, and song, Georgians are known for their openhanded hospitality.
-A French woman who visited the country in 1924 described them as "hospitable to the point of folly, hotheaded, warmhearted, ardently patriotic and absurdly sensitive, their manners are affable and simple, politely cajoling, and proud at the same time."
+Lovers of wine, spicy food and song, Georgians are known for their openhanded hospitality.
 They are fiercely proud of their land and cultural heritage.

-A theme of tragedy has followed the Georgians through the millennia.
+A theme of tragedy has followed the Georgians for over 2000 years.
 Successive waves of invading conquerors, including Greeks under Alexander the Great, Rome, Persia, and Byzantium, all conquered Georgia, hammering the nation.
 Around the year 330 AD, Christianity came to Georgia, confirmed to the Georgian royal family with signs and wonders.
 From the eleventh to the thirteenth centuries, Georgia threw off Islamic rule and experienced a Golden Age of peace and prosperity.